 In the Italian language, an appetizer is called an “antipasto.”
 The word literally means before (anti) the meal (pasto).

-In restaurants in Italy, these dishes are often pre-made and maintained at room temperature so that they can be served quickly after the diner orders their meal.
+At restaurants in Italy, these dishes are often pre-made and maintained at room temperature so that they can be served quickly after the diner orders their meal.
 Then once the appetizer is served, the pace of the meal becomes deliberately quite slow.

-Narrowing down this list can be a difficult task, we normally end up serving at least two different types of appetizers because we can’t just choose one.
+Narrowing down this list can be a difficult task, we normally end up serving at least two different types of appetizers in Italy because we can’t just choose one.
 And here we have done some of the hard work for you and have narrowed the list of Italian appetizers down to our 15 favorites.

 Once you have had this dip once, you will want to have it as a starter with every meal you have in the future.
 We’re serious about that.
 Caponata is a dish from the beautiful Isle of Sicily.